 The medical genetics Choosing Wisely Canada recommendations were generated by the Ethics, Education and Public Policy (E2P2) committee of the Canadian College of Medical Geneticists (CCMG) in consultation with the entire membership of the CCMG.
 In the summer of 2015, the E2P2 committee generated a first list of potential statements and a pilot survey was distributed during the CCMG annual conference in September 2015.
 Based on the feedback received, the E2P2 committee modified the statements and generated new ones.
 An electronic survey (via Survey Monkey) was distributed to the entire CCMG membership in March 2016; members were asked to rank their 5 favourite statements.
 The answers were weighted and the 5 top statements were selected.
 Members of the E2P2 committee reviewed the literature and generated a rationale for each of the 5 statements.
 The 5 statements and their rationale were orally presented during the general assembly of the CCMG annual meeting in June 2016.
-Comments received at that time led to a slight revision of the wording of the rationale of some statements by the members of the E2P2 committee reviewed the Interview of the E2P2 committee.
-The statements and their rationale were then posted online for comments in the members-only section of the CCMG website for one month during the summer of 2016.
+Comments received at that time led to a slight revision of the wording of the rationale of some statements by the members of the E2P2 committee reviewed the IDE CCMG website for one month during the summer of 2016.
 Members of the CCMG all received an email prompting them to review these statements.
 The E2P2 committee reviewed all comments received and slightly altered the wording of some statements.
 The E2P2 committee reviewed all comments received and slightly altered the wording of some statements.
 The E2P2 committee reviewed all comments received and slightly altered the wording of some statements.
 The E2P2 committee reviewed all comments received and slightly altered the wording of some statements.
 The E2P2 committee reviewed all comments received and slightly altered the wording of some statements.
+The E2P2 committee reviewed all comments received and slightly altered the wording of some statements.
 The E2P2 committee reviewed all consing Wisely Canada for review.
-Comments received were considered by the E2P2
+Comments received were considered by the E2P2 committee and the list was final